Below you can find our network's terms & conditions

 A link to SA Web Worx will appear in either small type or by a small graphic at the bottom of the Client’s website.
 If a graphic is used, it will be designed to fit in with the overall site design.
-If a client requests that the design credit be removed, a nominal fee of 10% (ten percent) of the total development charges will be applied.
-When total development charges are less than R5000.00 (five thousand Rand and nil cents), a fixed fee of R999.00 (nine hundred and ninety nine rand and nil cents) will be applied.
+If a client requests that the design credit be removed, a fee of R3000.00 (three thousand rand and nil cents) will be applied.

 The Client agrees that the website developed for the Client may be presented in SA Web Worx portfolio, and hereby grants SA Web Worx a worldwide, perpetual, non-exclusive license to use the client’s name, logo and branding for advertising, marketing and promotional activities.

 2) SA Web Worx reserves the right to alter and adapt its terms and conditions as and when circumstances deem it appropriate to do

 3) Whilst SA Web Worx will apply every reasonable effort to ensure search engine optimization, SA Web Worx cannot be held responsible for any decline and or alteration that may occur in third party search engine optimization ratings nor can search positions be guaranteed

 4) Acceptance of these terms and conditions means that the client and or customer (the client) will

 4.1) Adhere to and comply with South African and, where applicable, international, legislation and regulations

 4.2) Take responsibility for their own users where appropriate and applicable